litdb/litdb.dev/MyApp/_pages/where.md

 ## WHERE convenience options

 The `where` method can also be called with an object containing a number of convenience options to simplify creating common queries with an object query.
+If needed `op` can be used to create options for a custom SQL operator.

 <live-preview>
 const search = {